Dormammu: 1990s

-The character reconstitutes again, regains control of the Dark Dimension from Clea by subverting her will, and summons her parents, Umar and Orini, from exile.
+Dormammu reconstitutes again, regains control of the Dark Dimension from Clea by subverting her will, and summons her parents, Umar and Orini, from exile.
 Umar and Baron Mordo join forces with Clea and Doctor Strange.
 The enraged Dormammu threatens to completely destroy the "Dark Dimension" in retaliation, but Umar convinces him to accept a compromise as the ruler of a sub-realm, whereas his sister takes over rulership from Clea, with Mordo as her consort.
 Clea agrees to abdicate rather than see all of her people killed, but promises to return if Umar becomes a tyrant again.
 Dormammu finds that he has been tricked into becoming the ruler of the realm of the Mindless Ones.

 After two brief appearances, Dormammu, in the guise of another of the Faltine, manipulates Clea into recruiting allies from the Lords of the Netherworlds to depose her mother.
 This frees Dormammu to reclaim his realm.
 He absorbs Umar and Mordo into himself, becoming more powerful than ever before, and he disintegrates the assembled entities.

 Strange, at the time weakened without support from the "Principalities", confronts Dormammu with his allies Clea, the Silver Surfer, Hulk, and Ghost Rider, but they are unable to cause any injury to the villain.
 Strange journeys into the core of Dormammu's essence and uses the Eye of Agamotto to strip away his self-delusion, and make him acknowledge that his thirst for chaos, power, and conquest are unworthy of a being of his stature.
 Dormammu is momentarily shaken, and appears to be defeated, but this is only a mirage.
 The villain gloats that he has not shown "one tenth" of his true power against the heroes, but that he now realizes that rulership of "one puny" universe is beneath his notice, as he now has far greater and "more interesting" ambitions, and contemptuously dismisses the "insignificant mortals".

-The character observes the Guardians of the Galaxy—adventurers from the 31st century of Earth-691—travel to the mainstream era of Earth-616.
+Dormammu observes the Guardians of the Galaxy—adventurers from the 31st century of Earth-691—travel to the mainstream era of Earth-616.
 Dormammu follows them back to their dimension, merges with his counterpart in this timeline, doubling his power, and attacks their headquarters, demanding the presence of the Doctor Strange of their time.
 Strange, now called the Ancient One, arrives with his disciple, the alien Krugarr, and battles Dormammu, assisted by the Guardians, the "Galactic Guardians", and the Phoenix Force.
 Dormammu kills the elderly Strange, and almost overwhelms his other foes, but is defeated when Krugarr summons the spirit of Strange, and they channel the combined power of everyone in the assembly to banish Dormammu to his home dimension.

 Dormammu appears as the guiding force behind an attack on the self-titled Goddess during "The Infinity Crusade" storyline.
-During The Flight of the Bones storyline the character is revealed as the instigator behind a series of spontaneous combustions of criminals and an attack on an ally of Strange by cultists.
+During The Flight of the Bones storyline, Dormammu is revealed as the instigator behind a series of spontaneous combustions of criminals and an attack on an ally of Strange by cultists.